 If, however, I was 65 or older (no, that was not the medically notable age to which I referred at the beginning of this post; you'll just have to keep guessing), I'd only need to accumulate medical costs totaling more than 7.5 percent of my AGI in order to deduct them as itemized expenses.

 In this age-specific tax instance, I'd only need doctors' bills in excess of $5,625.

 Having spent the last five years with my senior citizen mother nearby, I know that this is an amount and percentage that can be hit very quickly.

 But this is the last year that filers age 65 or older will get this lower threshold to claim medical deductions.
 This striked-out language is no longer the case thanks to, as noted in the update intro, changes in the Tax Cuts and Jobs Act enacted on Jan.
 1, 2018; an extenders bill that passed at the end of 2019; and finally a permanent change in the 2020 federal spending (and more) bill.

 Lower medical costs level leaving: The smaller deduction threshold for older filers was granted as part of the Affordable Care Act, aka Obamacare.

 The 7.5 percent was in effect when the law was enacted in 2010, but to pay for the ACA, the threshold was hiked to 10 percent beginning with the 2013 tax year.

-However, since many older folks tend to have lots of medical expenses and lower, often fixed incomes, the law allowed them to keep the 7.5 percent threshold temporarily.
+However, since many older folks tend to have lots of medical expenses and lower, often fixed incomes, the law and subsequent changes allows them to keep the 7.5 percent threshold temporarily permanently.

 10 midyear tax moves: This coming change in the medical deduction amount is noted in one of the midyear tax steps I discuss in my Bankrate article 10 midyear tax moves to make now.
 It's also this week's featured Weekly Tax Tip.